sachadee/SFace-with-VectorDatabase-LFW-Tests/README.md

 	db = VectorDatabase(data_dir='vector_db',collection='default', dim=128 )

 where `data_dir` is the directory where the databases will be stored and `collection` is the name of the database and `dim` is the size of the embedding vector.

+In case you want use it in one of your project here is the functions and some example.

 ## vectorDatabase API: